LDI: Localized Data Imputation for Text-Rich Tables: Proposed Method

 \subsection{Attribute Selection}

-To identify attributes most relevant to the imputation target, LDI performs attribute selection in three phases: (1) selecting a representative subset of tuples, (2) detecting group-specific patterns in candidate columns, and (3) evaluating approximate dependency relationships.
-This section introduces the relaxed dependency criterion we use and outlines how it guides attribute selection.

-Traditional functional dependencies are commonly used to model relationships between attributes.
-However, they tend to be too strict for real-world tables that contain noise and long textual values.
+To identify attributes most relevant to the imputation target, LDI performs attribute selection in two main phases: (1) detecting group-specific patterns in candidate columns, and (2) evaluating approximate dependency relationships.
+While traditional functional dependencies can model relationships between attributes, they are often too strict for real-world tables that contain noise and long textual values.
 To better handle such cases, we introduce a relaxed dependency criterion tailored to noisy, text-rich data.

 \begin{definition}[\textbf{(p, q)-Approximate Dependency}]\mbox{}\\ Let \( X \) and \( A \) be columns in a table, and let \( p, q \in [0,1] \).
 We say that a $(p, q)$-approximate dependency $X \rightarrow A$ holds if, for at least a fraction $p$ of the distinct values $\alpha$ in column $A$, there exists a common substring $s$ in column $X$ such that: \begin{itemize} \item The probability that $s$ appears in a record given the value $\alpha \in A$ is at least $q$, i.e., $P(s \in X \mid A = \alpha) \geq q$, and \item For all $ \alpha' \neq \alpha$, $P(s \in X \mid A = \alpha') < q$. \end{itemize} \end{definition}